keptn/lifecycle-toolkit/lfc-scheduler/manifests/install/charts/keptn-scheduler/README.md

 ### Configuration

-The following table lists the configurable parameters of the as-a-second-scheduler chart and their default values.
+The following table lists the configurable parameters of the scheduler chart and their default values.

 | Parameter                               | Description                   | Default                                                                                         |
 | --------------------------------------- |-------------------------------|-------------------------------------------------------------------------------------------------|